MahmoodAlhashmi/BMO_handheld/README.md

 # BMO_handheld
-A bmo handheld device with a joystick and an oled screen
+A bmo handheld device with a joystick and an oled screen, there are currently 4 options to choose from.
+1) bmo static face 2) snake game 3)brick destroyer 4) drawing

 Components used: